Andrew George (politician): Opposition to bedroom tax

 George sponsored a Private Member's Bill, the Affordable Homes Bill, to limit the application of the "bedroom tax" benefit cut only to tenants that had rejected a "reasonable offer" of alternative accommodation with the correct number of bedrooms.
 The bill reached the second reading stage after the Government was defeated in a vote in the House of Commons, but failed to proceed further because the Government did not supply a Money Resolution.
 George opposed the "bedroom tax" in earlier votes, saying that those who supported it "should come down to meet some of my constituents who are affected by it and look them in the eye as they attempt to justify it".

 On Cornwall Council

 In March 2021, it was reported that George was standing for election to Cornwall Council in the 2021 local elections.
 At the elections, George won the seat of Ludgvan, Madron, Gulval and Heamoor with 56% of the vote, beating a Conservative incumbent.

+Second Stint at Parliament

 In February 2022 it was announced that George would once again be standing as the Liberal Democrats' candidate for the St Ives constituency at the next general election.
+He defeated the incumbent Derek Thomas, winning with 52% of the votes.
 After being elected to Parliament, George announced in August 2024 that he would stand down at the 2025 local council elections.

+Since 2024, George has served as a member of the Health and Social Care Select Committee.

 Personal life

 George married Jill Elizabeth Marshall in 1987.
-They have a son and a daughter.
+They have a son and a daughter together.